dorset-ics/healthcare-data-exchange/docs/getting-started.md

 See below for details to get up and running.

-Further information for developers wanting to work on the project can be found [here](./developer/development-guide.md).
+Further information for developers wanting to work on the project can be found [in the developer getting started guide](./developer/development-guide.md).

 ### Prerequisites